 You’re sitting in your dining room, and suddenly the light globe above you starts to fill with water.
 You’re standing in your kitchen, and the recessed light over your sink suddenly turns into a shower faucet.
 What’s going on?

 Often, walls and flooring hide small leaks, making them undetectable.
 The first detectable sign might be when the water finds its way through the floor into the light fixture.
-If this happens, you have a leak somewhere nearby.
-This is a common plumbing emergency.
+If this happens, you have a leak somewhere in the plumbing above the light.
+The source of the water will help determine your next step.
 Take the following steps to correct it.

 - Don’t touch it.
 Do not touch the light fixture or try to drain the water from it.
 Avoid using the fixture’s switch, too.
 Remember, water and electricity are not friends.